Amanda Bynes Announces That She’s Engaged, Flaunts A Massive Diamond Ring

-Former Nickelodeon star Amanda Bynes announced that she was engaged to the “love of her life” on Instagram yesterday, reports CNN.
+Former Nickelodeon star Amanda Bynes announced that she was engaged to the love of her life on Instagram yesterday, reports CNN.
 Bynes made the official announcement on Valentine’s Day with a photograph that showed off her glitzy engagement ring set with a massive emerald-cut diamond.

 She didn’t say who her mystery fiancé was, but she did indicate that she was thrilled with the romantic development.